 Currently, the facility has 6 MW of power deliverable to the data center floor.
 In the near future up to 20 MW of power will be available to the facility.
 While computing platforms become more and more dense, you can rest assured that Fibernet’s California data center facility will be able to provide the power density required to power your data infrastructure.

 Fibernet SJ1 High Availability

 The Fibernet SJ1 facility is highly available with redundant connections to tier 1 and tier 2 network carriers, with diverse fiber paths entering the building.
 The power redundancies include backup generators and preferred fuel contracts.
-California colocation customers can rest assured that their servers located in Fibernet’s colocation facility in San Jose, CA is secure, available and fitted with sufficient redundancies built in to ensure high-availability.
+California colocation customers can rest assured that their servers located in Fibernet’s colocation facility in Santa Clara, CA is secure, available, and fitted with sufficient redundancies built in to ensure high availability.

 - Level 3

 - NTT Comm

 - Santa Clara Fiber/SVP Fiber

 California is home to a large amount of tech companies and data centers despite the proximity to the San Andreas and other fault lines.
 Earthquakes are common and building codes require the facilities to withstand the forces of an earthquake.
 Only earthquakes pose a disaster risk for colocation in California as the state is at a low risk for hurricanes, tornadoes, and other destructive natural disasters.
 Fibernet’s data center facility is purposefully built to code to withstand earthquakes and other natural disaster forces.